 The 1980s signal a rise in The Donkey Sanctuary's acclaim; the decade starts on a Royal high and ends with a highly publicised rescue case in Spain.

 Dr Svendsen is named on the New Year's honours list for her services to donkeys and mules.
 She is awarded her MBE on 21 March 1981.

 Dr Svendsen publishes the first of many books to come - 'Down Among the Donkeys' - which is received well by both Prime Minister Margaret Thatcher and Her Royal Highness the Queen Mother.

-A donkey hospital is built at Slade Farm.
+A donkey hospital is built at Slade House Farm.
 We've provided specialist veterinary care for donkeys and mules ever since.